Palantir is among us and there’s nowhere to hide if you’re a terrorist or money launderer, but how does the company make money, and should you invest?

 In the acquire phase, the company offers initial implementation at little or no cost to the new customer and the customer is considered to remain in this phase if its revenue is less than $100,000 in the respective year.
 In the next stage, Expand, Palantir continues to further expand the implementation, pinpointing specific pain points and challenges; this phase is entered once revenue from the customer exceeds $100,000.
 The customer enters the scale phase once everything is implemented and configured and the client adds their own software to sit atop Palantir’s platform.
 According to the company’s Q1 2021 report, Palantir has accelerated growth in all three phases of its business model.

 How does Palantir make money?

-Palantir currently has 125 customers.
-The company’s government clients account for 56% of its total revenue, according to its Q3 financial report.
-The same report also showed that Palantir exceeded analysts’ expectations for revenue by making $289.4 million versus the expected $279.4 million; additionally, the company’s commercial revenue is up 35% and its government revenue is up 68% year-over-year (YoY).
+Palantir currently has 149 customers, as of its Q1 earnings in May 2021.
+The company’s government clients account for 61% of its total revenue, according to its Q1 financial report.
+The same report also showed that Palantir exceeded analysts’ expectations for revenue by making $341 million versus the expected $332 million; additionally, the company’s commercial revenue is up 49% year-over-year and its government revenue is up 83% in the same period.
 Its contracts are highly secretive due to the nature of its work, and many of the players are required to sign non-disclosure clauses in their deals.

 What’s next for Palantir?

 Palantir continues to improve on its platform; its latest is the Titan release of Gotham, which offers improved performance, more customized views, and AI integration.
 Upon its inception, the company didn’t really have a sales team as its products were priced at a level where its leaders assumed a CEO would need to pitch.
-This view has changed recently as Palantir now has a sales team, and a good thing too as sales are up 52% YoY as per the company’s Q3 report.
+This view has changed recently as Palantir now has a sales team, which has led to more efficient data management and sales output.

 Is Palantir a good investment?